JackHck/JackHck.github.io/README.md

-**Research Interests**: My current research interests are **Data-centric AI , 3D vision, Automatic Drive**.
-My academic goal is to advance the widespread adoption of automatic drive technology in various aspects of human life.
+**Research Interests**: My current research interests are **Data-centric AI , 3D vision, Robotic and Automatic Drive**.
+My academic goal is to advance the widespread adoption of robotic technology in various aspects of human life.
 Additionally, I aim to conduct research aimed at developing more efficient and reliable AI technologies that contribute to the progress of humanity.

 **If you are interested in my research and want to discuss relevant research topic or potential collaborations, free to send me an e-mail.😄**